-Mona Shores suspends high school A.D. over ‘ethics violation’
+Mona Shores suspends high school AD over ‘ethics violation’

 MONA SHORES, Mich. — Mona Shores Public Schools interim Superintendent Bill O’Brien says he has suspended district Athletic Director Ryan Portenga for an unspecified ethics violation.

-O’Brien made the announcement in a letter to the “Sailor Community”, a copy of which was forwarded to FOX 17 by district Board of Education president Stan Miller.
+O’Brien made the announcement in a letter to the “Sailor Community,” a copy of which was forwarded to FOX 17 by district Board of Education president Stan Miller.
 It says – in part – that rumors surrounding Portenga “have been thoroughly investigated by our District Compliance Officers in consultation with our legal team.

 “Last Friday, based on that investigation, I determined that the Athletic Director violated the Board Ethics Policy that governs our district.”